-Medical Cannabis in Florida is legal since 2016 (Amendment 2), while the recreational use remains illegal.
-Amendment Two passed with a vote of 71.3% for.
-Few years earlier than that, on 2014, the Florida House of Representatives Budget Committee had passed the so-called Charlotte’s Web measure which was aimed to limit prosecutors’ ability to prosecute those in possession of low high CBD/ low THC cannabis (“0.6 percent or less of tetrahydrocannabinol and more than 16 percent of cannabidiol”) used for treating seizures.
+Medical Cannabis in Florida has been legal since 2016 (Amendment 2), while the recreational use remains illegal.
+Amendment Two passed with a vote of 71.3% in favor of the bill.
+Few years earlier, in 2014, the Florida House of Representatives Budget Committee had passed the so-called Charlotte’s Web measure which was aimed to limit State’s ability to prosecute those in possession of high CBD/ low THC cannabis (“0.6 percent or less of tetrahydrocannabinol and more than 16 percent of cannabidiol”).

-Nowadays the state of Florida forecasts almost half a million patients in the next five years.
-Caregivers and patients must be 21 and over.
-A caregiver must be certified if a patient is a minor.
-A physician must evaluate a patient at least once every 30 weeks.
+Nowadays, the State of Florida forecasts almost half a million patients in the next five years.
+Caregivers and patients must be 18 or older; a caregiver must be certified if a patient is a minor.
+A qualified physician must evaluate a patient at the very least once every seven months.

 The Florida Department of Health Office of Medical Marijuana Use regulates and oversees where and how Cannabis infused products are obtained.
 It also licenses Florida businesses to cultivate, process and dispense medical marijuana to qualified patients.